|

 ISO/IEC 27050-1:2019 — Information technology — Security techniques — Electronic discovery — Part 1: Overview and concepts (second edition)

-• Status: part 1 was first published in 2016 and updated to a second edition in 2019.
+- Status: the first edition of part 1 was published in 2016.
+The second edition was published in 2019.

 ISO/IEC 27050-2:2018 — Information technology — Security techniques — Electronic discovery — Part 2: Guidance for governance and management of electronic discovery (first edition)